-Background and Intent: Sites must provide private and clean locations where post-doctoral fellows may lactate and store the milk within a refrigerator.
+Background and Intent: Sites must provide private and clean locations where postdoctoral fellows may lactate and store the milk within a refrigerator.
 These locations should be in close proximity to clinical responsibilities.
 It would be helpful to have additional support within these locations that may assist the post-doctoral fellow with the continued contributions to care of patients, such as a computer and a phone.
 While space is important, the time required for lactation is also critical for the well-being of the post-doctoral fellow and the fellow's family, as outlined in VI.C.1.c).(1).

-- I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core) - I.D.2.e) accommodations for post-doctoral fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) I.D.2.e) accommodations for post-doctoral fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core) I.D.3.
 Post-doctoral fellows must have ready access to appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.E. Other Learners and Health Care Personnel

-The presence of other learners and other health care personnel, including but not limited to post-doctoral fellows from other programs, residents, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed post-doctoral fellows' education.
+(Core) I.E. Other Learners and Health Care Personnel The presence of other learners and other health care personnel, including but not limited to post-doctoral fellows from other programs, residents, but not limited to post-doctoral fellows from other programs, residents, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed post-doctoral fellows' education.
 (Core)